NedKe/HCPP-1/README.md

 - In my GitHub account,  my project repository HCPP-1 and setting > pages, I used the main branch as the source and saved it.
 Then the page provided me with a link to my website.
 ---
 ### Acknowledgement
+- I used https://www.w3schools.com/ and https://developer.mozilla.org/ to read and learn more on how to write HTML and CSS.
+- I used https://mycolor.space/ to find matching shades for different sections of my website.
 - I used the same code as the one used for the Love Running project for my social media links and animation on the header hero image.
-- The image used in the header is taken from: www.aopa.org
+- The image used in the header is taken from: https://www.aopa.org/ .
 - I also like to appreciate all the time and pieces of advice given by Maria Hynes.
 - I appreciate Carl Berglund,  the manager of the Swedish Ultraflyer club.
 He provided the pictures used on this website and permitted me to use their content on my website.
 - The text in this website is the partial translation from the Swedish to the English language of the text on the Swedish Ultraflyers website.